Snow Centre for Immune Health

 Snow Medical has partnered with The Walter and Eliza Hall Institute to establish a centre for immune health by investing $100 million over 10 years – one of the largest and longest running philanthropic investments in Australian history.

-Research at the Snow Centre for Immune Health will address the increasing “tidal wave” of immune disease in modern society:
+Research at the Snow Centre for Immune Health addresses the increasing “tidal wave” of immune disease in modern society:

 • Debilitating autoimmune disorders such as lupus and rheumatoid arthritis affect 10% of the population and are some of our most significant chronic health problems.